 2. Youth Pitching Regulations:

 The MLB balk rule will be enforced.
-When a balk is called it is NOT a dead ball.
+When a balk is called, it is NOT a dead ball.
 A called balk will remain a LIVE ball.
-The offensive team has the choice of taking the called balk or the result of the play.
 The balk is not considered an automatic dead ball.

 - 7U-8U: Daily max is 15 outs OR 50 pitches.

 - 9U-10U: Daily max is 18 outs OR 75 pitches.

 - 11U-12U: Daily max is 18 outs OR 85 pitches.

 - 13U-14U: Daily max is 21 outs OR 95 pitches.

 The pitcher may finish the batter upon reaching the daily pitch count limit.
 I.E. A 13U pitcher begins the batter at 94 pitches he may finish the current hitter and then must be removed from the game.

 - 7U-14U: Each Player is allowed 24 outs over a 3-day period.